anonymous-ai-researcher/www2025-industry/README.md

 * An example illustrating the usage of the UI tool is included in the Forgetter.class main function.

-## Run of the OntoLdiff tool
+## Run of the Semantic Difference Detection Tool

-* To run the logical difference detection method, go to /src/forgetting/LDiff.java and call the method:
+* To run the semantic difference method, go to /src/forgetting/LDiff.java and call the method:

   ```java
   public void compute_LDiff(OWLOntology onto_1, OWLOntology onto_2, String path)